afuechsel/udaconnect/docs/architecture_decisions.md

 ## Out of scope

 While refactoring into several services one would normally also divide the database into different ones: one for each service.
-For simplicit and as this is only a showcase it has been decided to stick with just one datbase used by each service - but services are only allowed to access their very own tables.
+For simplicity and as this is only a showcase it has been decided to stick with just one datbase used by each service - but services are only allowed to access their very own tables.

+### Refactoring comments

+It would have been useful fot the _ConnectionService_ to access also the _LocationData_ via gRPC.
+This the _LocationService_ would not need to access the database as well.
+But this turned out to be much more difficult then the gRPC interface to the _PersonService_ so I decided to not implement it.
+In a real production environment this would be needed.